danistrebel/genai-factory/cloud-run-rag-search/README.md

 # RAG with Cloud Run and Vector Search

-The module deploys a "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run and Vector Search.
+The factory deploys a "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run and Vector Search.

 ![Architecture Diagram](./diagram.png)